pablomarin/GPT-Azure-Search-Engine/README.md

 * A storage account must be set in place in the RG. <b>Disable firewalls and enable public network access from all networks</b>
 * Data/Documents must be uploaded to the blob storage account, at least two weeks prior to the workshop date
 * Azure Machine Learning Workspace must be deployed in the RG
+   * Note: Please ensure you have enough core compute quota in your Azure Machine Learning workspace

 # Architecture
 ![Architecture](./images/GPT-Smart-Search-Architecture.jpg "Architecture")